gridsmartercities/python-serverless-template/README.md

     - In the "Specify Template" section, select "Upload a template file".
     - Click on the "Choose file" button, and select the setup-template.yaml cloudformation template located in this repository.
     - Click on "Next".
-    - Enter a stack name (for example, myservicestack)
+    - Enter a stack name (for example, my-service-stack-setup)
     - In the "Parameters" section, enter:
         - The email address where staging errors should be sent to.
         - The full url to your GitHub repo (for example, https://github.com/gridsmartercities/python-serverless-template.git)